Everything you need to know about gut health

 Nutrition plays such a significant role in the lives of IBD patients.That’s why we offer a free, 1-hour education session for patients with Crohn’s Disease (CD) or Ulcerative Colitis (UC) to help with improving overall nutritional status.
 This is a dietitian-led, interactive class focusing on the most current information to promote gut health.
 There is conflicting dietary information in the media as it relates to nutrition and CD/UC.
 This class dispels myths while promoting a nutritionally balanced diet.

 2nd Monday of each month, 3:30 – 4:30 p.m.

 Columbus, OH 43203

 Topics include: improving dietary tolerance, preparing balanced meals, navigating the nutrition facts panel and supplementing with vitamins and minerals.

-We know women living with IBD have unique concerns.
+We know women living with IBD have unique concerns, and unfortunately, autoimmune diseases like IBD are more prevalent in women.
 That's why we have a dedicated Director of Women's Health to provide comprehensive care to address all female-specific issues.

 We can address specific concerns, including: